SMBOTAIM/SM_AIM_BOT-TH_3BOARD_r/Commands.md

 * !purpleskull - Sets the outfit of the client to Purple Skull Trooper.
 ``Usage: !purpleskull``

+* !pinkghoul - Sets the outfit of the client to Pink Ghoul Trooper.
+``Usage: !pinkghoul``

+* !brainiacghoul - Sets the outfit of the client to Brainiac Ghoul Trooper.
+``Usage: !brainiacghoul``

 * !purpleportal - Sets the backpack of the client to Purple Ghost Portal.
 ``Usage: !purpleportal``